 Thames Ward Community Project (TWCP) aims to be a catalyst for sustainable community-led change.
-The project brings together schools, community groups and residents from across the Thames ward of the London Borough of Barking and Dagenham over a period of three years to develop initiatives that will create:
+The project brings together schools, community groups and residents from across the Thames ward of the London Borough of Barking and Dagenham to develop initiatives that will create:

 A STRONGER, MORE COHESIVE COMMUNITY

 The community will be stronger and more cohesive, with pride in its diversity and the leadership and organisational capacity to influence change, to seize new opportunities and build a sustainable future.

 Residents, especially the elderly, will enjoy better physical and mental health and well-being, through exercise, better eating, reduced isolation, mutual support and better services.

 Residents, especially young people, will gain skills and feel more confident about their future employability and life chances.